albertoalvaradojr/Scension-Game/README.md

 <h2>Blessed Status/Teleporter Logic</h2>

 <br>
-Blessed Status allows player to enter the Boss arena and automatically teleports their team inside.
-You cannot use abilities while Blessed and once you die or get downed, the status goes away.
-Players can only get the status by taking the Teleporter at the end of the map to the Floating Island(Cost 10,000 gold) and then drink from the founatin.
-I synced the status to the UI and added in A VFX that was created by one of the artist of the team.
-All players will know how many players are blessed.
+Implemented the “Blessed” status system, which grants players access to the boss arena and automatically teleports their entire team inside.
+Designed gameplay restrictions preventing players from using abilities while Blessed, with the status being removed upon death or downed state.
+Players obtain the status by reaching the Floating Island via the end-map teleporter and interacting with the fountain after paying 10,000 gold.
+Integrated the status with the UI so all players can track how many teammates are currently Blessed, and synchronized custom VFX created by the art team to visually represent the effect in-game.

 <br>
 <br>